tchangkiat/scrappy/README.md

 # scrappy

-A script to crawl web pages for header information
+A script to crawl web pages for header and page object information